samfargo/townscout/README.md

 - Custom point (escape hatch): `GET /api/d_anchor_custom?lon=<lon>&lat=<lat>&mode=drive`

 Prerequisites for Overture clipping: install the DuckDB CLI (`duckdb`) and ensure it is on your PATH.
 The downloader (`src/01_download_extracts.py`) invokes the DuckDB command.

+# Townscout Data Contracts

+## Climate Data Fields

+PRISM-derived climate metrics are stored as quantized integers to keep parquet and tile payloads compact.
+Any column ending with `_q` follows these rules:

+- `*_f_q`: Temperatures in tenths of degrees Fahrenheit.
+Decode with `value / 10`.
+- `*_mm_q`: Precipitation totals in tenths of millimetres.
+Decode with `value / 10`.
+- `*_in_q`: Precipitation totals in tenths of inches.
+Decode with `value / 10`.

+The scale factors are also recorded in the `out/climate/hex_climate.parquet` metadata under the `townscout_prism` key for downstream analytics.

+### Climate Data Validation

+Before using climate data in tiles, verify these key properties:

+1. **Seasonal Pattern**: Monthly temperatures should follow natural progression:
+   - Winter (Dec-Feb): Coldest months
+   - Spring (Mar-May): Warming trend
+   - Summer (Jun-Aug): Peak temperatures
+   - Fall (Sep-Nov): Cooling trend

+2. **Expected Ranges** (Massachusetts example):
+   - January mean: ~25-35°F (coastal warmer)
+   - July mean: ~68-74°F
+   - Annual mean: ~45-52°F
+   - Annual precipitation: ~42-50 inches

+3. **File Mapping**: Ensure PRISM files map to correct months:
+   - Use exact patterns like `*_202001_*.tif` for January
+   - Avoid ambiguous patterns that could match wrong months
+   - Sort matches for deterministic selection

+4. **Data Integrity**:
+   - No null values in climate columns
+   - Temperatures and precipitation within realistic ranges
+   - Consistent units across all hexes